Dextran: Side effects

 Although relatively few side effects are associated with dextran use, these side effects can be very serious.
 These include anaphylaxis, volume overload, pulmonary edema, cerebral edema, or platelet dysfunction.

 An uncommon but significant complication of dextran osmotic effect is acute kidney injury.
 The pathogenesis of this kidney failure is the subject of many debates with direct toxic effect on tubules and glomerulus versus intraluminal hyperviscosity being some of the proposed mechanisms.
 Patients with history of diabetes mellitus, chronic kidney disease, or vascular disorders are most at risk.
 Brooks and others recommend the avoidance of dextran therapy in patients with chronic kidney disease.

 Research

 Efforts have been made to develop modified dextran polymers.
 One of these has acetal modified hydroxyl groups.
-It is insoluble in water, but soluble in organic solvents.
+It is soluble in water and in organic solvents.
 This allows it to be processed in the same manner as many polyesters, like poly(lactic-co-glycolic acid), through processes like solvent evaporation and emulsion.
 Acetalated dextran is structurally different from acetylated dextran.
 As of 2017 several uses for drug delivery had been explored in vitro and a few had been tested in animal models.